jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

 `Rails.application.config.session_store` says that for our sessions, we are going to use cookies (`:cookie_store`).
 The `key:` is the name of the cookie.
-This could be anything, but would typically be the name of your app, starting with an underscore: `"_meals_of_change"`.
+This can be anything, but convention says to use the name of your app, starting with an underscore: `"_meals_of_change"`.
 The `domain:` is the domain where this API is hosted.

-I created a subdomain `api`, which once up on Heroku, I pointed to this api, so my domain (for production) is `"api.mealsofchange.com"` (and if you visit [http://api.mealsofchange.com/](http://api.mealsofchange.com/) you should see the returned json `{"status":"It's working"}`).
+I created a subdomain `api`, which once up on Heroku, I pointed to this api, so my domain (for production) is `"api.mealsofchange.com"` (and if you visit [https://api.mealsofchange.com/](https://api.mealsofchange.com/) you should see the returned json `{"status":"It's working"}`).

 ![Meals of Change API](/images/meals-of-change/api-home.png)